IanDxSSXX/ReNest/README.md

 and though I've heard its idea was exactly from React, still, it's modern and elegant.
 So why don't we take a little bit back to React?
 Here comes ReactUI...

-Here is an example to create a list of text using jsx and reactui
+Here is an example to create a list of buttons using jsx and reactui
 * JSX
   ```typescript jsx
   const JsxButtons = ({num}:any) => {